Gravity Explained as an Electromagnetic Force Mechanism

 I also consider the wave only view compelling, and in that context the particle term seems especially misleading.

-A conceptual leap to pervasive electromagnetism: I've been very uncomfortable with the concept of gravity as a unique force, separate from electromagnetism, for over two decades.
+A big conceptual leap to pervasive electromagnetism: I've been very uncomfortable with the concept of gravity as a unique force, separate from electromagnetism, for over two decades.
 The only support for considering it so seems to be that a successful electromagnetic based explanation hasn't been discovered thus far.
-However if all other forces eventually prove to be forms of electromagnetism (a significant stretch which assumes the strong force will eventually prove to be so, and that Neutrinos contain at least a faint element of em character), the fabric of the Universe seems far more likely to be based solely upon electromagnetism than a pervasive landscape of electromagnetism plus one orphan outlier, an extremely weak mystery force of unknown mechanism rather arbitrarily labeled gravity.
-To me it seems much more likely that we simply haven't yet recognized (or at least not yet soundly characterized) one of the many facets of electromagnetism, in this case one whose net force is extremely weak, solely attractive, and consistent across a broad range of conditions.
+However if all other forces eventually prove to be forms of electromagnetism (a significant stretch which assumes the strong force will eventually prove to be so, and that neutrinos contain at least a faint element of em character), the fabric of the Universe seems far more likely to be based solely upon electromagnetism than a pervasive landscape of electromagnetism plus one orphan outlier, an extremely weak mystery force of unknown mechanism rather arbitrarily labeled gravity.
+To me it seems much more likely that we simply haven't yet recognized (or at least not yet soundly characterized) one of the many facets of electromagnetism, in this case one whose net force is extremely weak, solely attractive, and consistent across a broad spectrum of conditions.

 However my hypothesis doesn't depend upon electromagnetic character as fundamental in the strong force or neutrinos, though I suspect this may be so.

 I assume (sans basis) that development of gravitoelectromagnetism arose from similar thoughts.
-I'm a gravitoelectromagnetism novice - most of its mathematics in special situationa aren't yet clear to me.
+I'm a gravitoelectromagnetism novice - most of its mathematics in special situations aren't yet clear to me.
 However my simple hypothesis seems to spring from a somewhat different insight so it seems worth conveying.
 But of course it has little or no value unless eventually refined into mathematical frameworks which are consistently supported by experimental observations and proven laws of physics.

 Description, Thought Experiments, Challenges, and Conclusion: